ALTERNATIVE-EU/alternative.github.io/docs/docs/maintainer-guide/features/overview.md

 - **Shared Datasets**: Users can share datasets within organizations or with specific collaborators.
 - **Collaborative Notebooks**: JupyterHub supports multi-user access to notebooks, enabling real-time collaboration.
 - **Version Control Integration**: Built-in support for Git, allowing users to manage and share code effectively.
-- **Customizable User Experiences**: CKAN extensions allow for tailored interfaces for different user groups.
+- **Customizable User Experiences**: Platform extensions allow for tailored interfaces for different user groups.

 ## Single Sign-On

 To provide a seamless user experience across different components of the platform, Single Sign-On (SSO) has been implemented:

 - **Keycloak Integration**: Uses Keycloak for centralized identity and access management.
-- **Unified Authentication**: Users can access both CKAN and JupyterHub with a single set of credentials.
+- **Unified Authentication**: Users can access both Data Platform and JupyterHub with a single set of credentials.
 - **Secure Access Control**: Supports fine-grained access control and advanced security features like Two-Factor Authentication (2FA).

 ## Elasticity